 \subsubsection{Incremental Update of Harmonic Potentials}

-The classic methods as proposed in~\cite{loizou2022mobile, li2018navigation, rimon1990exact} construct the underlying navigation function at once by taking into account \emph{all} obstacles in the fully-known workspace.
+The classic methods as proposed in~\cite{loizou2022mobile, li2018navigation, rimon1990exact} construct the underlying navigation function at once by taking into account \emph{all} obstacles in the workspace.
 However, this means that the whole process has to be repeated from scratch each time an additional obstacle is added.
 A more intuitive approach would be to incrementally update different parts of the computation process by storing and re-using some of the intermediate results.
 Consider the following \emph{two} cases as shown in Fig.~\ref{fig:nf-update}: (i) independent stars are added to existing world of stars; and (ii) overlapping stars are added to existing forests of stars.

 \textbf{Independent Stars}: To begin with, consider the simple case that a set of non-overlapping star obstacles, denoted by~$\mathcal{O}_k$, $k=1,\cdots,M$, is added to an empty workspace~$\mathcal{W}=\mathcal{O}_0$ in sequence.
-As discussed in Sec.~\ref{subsubsec:init-nf}, the star-to-sphere transformation for each obstacle is constructed via the translated scaling map in~\eqref{eq:translated-scaling-map}.
-Specifically, the transformation from star world to sphere world after adding the $k$-th star is restated as:
+As discussed in Sec.~\ref{subsubsec:init-nf}, the star-to-sphere transformation is constructed via the translated scaling map in~\eqref{eq:translated-scaling-map}.